-This is a high-level overview of trust stores (also called certificate stores) and a list of commonly used trust stores and settings.
+This page provides a high-level overview of PKI trust stores (also called certificate stores or key stores).
+It also has a list of public trust stores and settings.

-There are millions of identity certificates issued to people and devices around the world.
-Certificates constantly change as some are revoked and others are issued—far too many for your computer to maintain an up-to-date list.
+Millions of public key certificates are issued to people and devices around the world.
+Certificates constantly change as some are revoked and others are issued—far too many for you to maintain an up-to-date list.

-Instead, a trust store (a list of trusted root certificates) is maintained.
-When you are presented with a person or device certificate from a PIV credential, website, email, or some other digital item, your operating system or application will check to see whether the certificate has a valid path to one of the trusted root certificates in its trust store.
-The trust store is usually embedded in an operating system or software.
+Every software program that interacts with a certificate either has a native trust store or uses the trust store of the operating system.
+A trust store is a list of root, intermediate, and sometimes user certificates that are trusted by the operating system or application to process transactions.
+When you are presented with a person or device certificate from a PIV credential, website, email, or some other digital item, your application will automatically check whether the certificate has a valid path to one of the certificates in its trust store.
+This type of trust store is sometimes called a private trust store.
+An application that uses PKI certificates will say in its documentation which trust store is used and how to configure it with either public or private certificates.

-Here are some common trust stores.
-If the Federal Common Policy CA (FCPCA) (i.e., COMMON) root certificate is included in a trust store and distributed by default, the Includes FCPCA (COMMON)? column below will say Yes.
+The table below lists some common public trust stores.
+All applications that use PKI use a trust store, but not all applications’ trust stores are managed by a formal program.
+The applications in this table manage a formal program.
+If the Federal Common Policy CA G2 (FCPCAG2) (i.e., COMMON) root certificate is included in a trust store and distributed by default, the Includes FCPCAG2 (COMMON)? column below will say Yes.

 A common question is which certificate policy object identifiers (OIDs) are trusted?
 The Federal PKI certificate policy OIDs trusted by Adobe are: